-Other non-operating expense in 2012 consisted of a non cash charge of approximately \$706,000 of debt discounts and loan origination fees written off in addition to approximately \$944,000 of prepayment penalties related to the term financing with MidCap and Silicon Valley Bank that was prepaid in connection with the new 2012 term loan financing with OrbiMed.
-Other non-operating expense in 2011 consisted of a non cash charge of approximately \$1,300,000 of debt discounts written off in connection with the new 2011 term loan financing with MidCap Financial and Silicon Valley Bank.
+Other non-operating expense in 2012 consisted of a non cash charge of approximately \$706,000 of debt discounts and loan origination fees written off in addition to approximately \$944,000 of prepayment penalties related to the term financing with MidCap and Silicon Valley Bank that was prepaid in connection with the new 2012 term loan financing with ROS.

 The Company received net proceeds of approximately \$10 million following repayment of the existing term loan and accounts receivable credit facility with MidCap Financial, including prepayment penalties.
-The Company plans to use the net proceeds for working capital and general corporate purposes.
+The Company used the net proceeds for working capital and general corporate purposes.